Skip to content

 });

-When running this command with option --help you'll see the usage instructions:
+When running this command with option --help (the required arg must be present so the route matches) you'll see the usage instructions:

 bash